rubenmtzc/rmc-academic/content/authors/admin/_index.md

 - Digital economy
 - Economic design
 - Financial intermediation
+- Applications of digital techologies for development
-- Development, inequality, and social welfare
+- Inequality, social capital, well-being, and social welfare

 # Education to show in About widget
 education: